Today, I’m going to stray from my chronological story about finding, purchasing, furnishing and vacationing in my Italian villa.

 - Cooking authentic Italian dishes in authentic style (no Americanized food here)

-Most recently, we have really, really been missing the real Italian cooking.
+Most recently, I have really, really been missing the real Italian cooking.
 I don’t care how many “Italian” restaurants you may dine at here in the states, you will be hard pressed to find a truly authentic one.
 There are a few, and you will find in almost every case, they are currently owned by someone who recently immigrated directly from Italy.
 However, the short list is further limited by removal of the above restaurants who have modified their recipes to please Americans, rendering their offerings less than authentic.

 Here is the process and results of the Villa del Mare Culinary Studio Experience: